arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupPolicyResource.md

         credentialsSecretName: "secret-name"
 ```

-Create an ArangoBackup object for each ArangoBackup every 15 minutes and upload to repositoryURL
+Create an ArangoBackup Custom Resource for each ArangoBackup every 15 minutes and upload to repositoryURL

 ## ArangoBackup Custom Resource Spec: